MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/running-the-emulator.md

 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 02/16/2018
+ms.date: 05/30/2018
 ---

 # Running the Google Android Emulator

-In this guide, you will learn how to launch a virtual device in the Google Android Emulator for debugging and testing your app.
+_In this guide, you will learn how to launch a virtual device in the Google Android Emulator to debug and test your app._

 ## Using a Pre-Configured Virtual Device